The Garden Grazer

 Storing

-We store ours in an airtight container in the refrigerator for about 7 days.
+Store the chocolate balls in an airtight container in the refrigerator.
+I find they keep for about 5-7 days.
 (But they never seem to last that long!)
+The texture is soft when preparing, but they will set and harden as they cool.

-Peanut butter oat snacks on a white plate
+Rolled chocolate oat balls arranged on a white serving plate

-For more inspiration, also browse all dessert recipes.
+For more inspiration, also browse all vegan dessert recipes.

 Print Recipe Pin Recipe Comment